Bhuvanamurki/meddata/readme.md

 ---

-### 4. Financial Analysis & Duration of Hospitalization
+### 4. Financial Insights & Hospitalization Duration Analysis

 Here, we explore the financial aspect and calculate the length of hospital stays.